morrkof/Libasm/README.md

 # Practice projects: libasm
 The goal of this project it to re-write several C-function from C Standard Library, using assembly language (NASM).
-I

 #### Command to compile the library (linux):
 `make`